Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 Air pressure 4.5 PSI Verify torch-side under load

-Gas quality Clean, dry air Use filter/dryer, drain tank
+Gas quality Clean, dry air Use a filter or dryer and drain the tank

 Tip and Electrode Selection for Clean Cuts